bhcosta90/gitflow-versioning-action/README.en.md

 - "tag already exists":
   - Indicates that the tag was created by another job/run.
 Re-running may generate the next patch automatically depending on the mode.
 - Current branch does not match the mode:
-  - release-patch should run on release/{major}x, develop-patch on develop/{major}x.
+  - release-patch should run on {major}.x, develop-patch on develop/{major}x.
 Adjust workflow conditions accordingly.

 ## Development
 - The Makefile includes helper targets: